solo-system/solo/README.md

-solo
+Solo
 ====

-Tools to build an ".img" file suitable to run a Solo field recorder.
+# Tools to build an ".img" file suitable to run a Solo field recorder.

-We take a raw raspbian ".img" (downloadable from raspberry pi website) and make lots of changes to it, producing an image file as the output.

-It does the following things:
+We take an image file from [raspbian](www.raspberrypi.org/downloads), and produce a modified version which will run the Solo field recorder.

+The instructions to do this are in the file raspi-install.txt.

+This is done by flashing a SD-card with the stock raspbian release, booting a networked raspberrypi, logging in over ssh, cloning this repo, and running the script provision.sh.
+Then poweroff, move SD-card back to PC, and copy the modified disk image onto the PC.
+This image is now an SRI (Solo Recorder Image), and can be flashed onto SD-cards to be deployed in the Solo.

+provision.sh performs the following:

-1. Read the hardware clock to set the time
+1. Sets up reading the hardware clock to set the time in the Solo
-2. Build third partition (/dev/mmcblk0p3 -> /mnt/sdcard) for all the audio data
+2. Sets up building third partition (/dev/mmcblk0p3 -> /mnt/sdcard) for all the audio data
+3.  adds packages needed to run Solo (via apt-get install ...)
+4.  removes un-necessary packages  (via apt-get purge ...)
+5.  ensures solo-boot.sh is run at every boot time to do config on the live system.
+6.
+5.

-3.  minimize power consumption
+minimize power consumption
 4.  add cron job to start and monitor the "amon" audio monitor software
 5. Set the timezone.
-6. Remove unwanted packages
+6. Remove unwanted pack
+7.  ages

 It's done by booting a networked raspberry pi with a stock raspbian release, loggin in, running "provision.sh", whichh puts all these things in place.
 We then poweroff and move the SDcard back to a PC to keep it for later flashing.
 See raspi-install.sh for notes on the steps to take to do this.